 “What makes Orlando unique is the ability of our community to collaborate and encourage the success of others,” writes Kristine Thomas, founder of Orlando Food Lab, a local nonprofit founded to encourage conversations between Orlando food entrepreneurs, or foodpreneurs.
 “Regardless if you produce food, photograph and blog food, or just enjoy consuming it, you will not find a more tight-knit community that pulls together to support each other like Orlando’s amazing food scene.
 Orlando’s foodies are banding together to foster the growth of a more resilient, more diverse, and more delicious local food community.”

 This close-knit network of foodprenuers and local restaurant advocates sets Orlando’s food community apart from food destinations around the world.
 Orlando is a place where foodprenuers can experiment, grow rapidly, and make their mark on a diverse and growing community.
 The Orlando foodie community is proud to support both up-and-coming and internationally acclaimed chefs.

 Orlando has officially joined the ranks of the great foodie destinations.
 But before you assume you know all there is to know about dining in Orlando, take a peek behind the curtain of Orlando’s excellent restaurant scene and you will find a community eager to support a sustainable future and broadcast Orlando’s rising status as a game-changing culinary community.

-Pictured: Kadence started out as a small shop located in East End Market and has recently begun construction on their new restaurant in Audubon Park, a Main Street neighborhood of Orlando.
+Pictured: Kadence started out as a small shop located in East End Market and opened a restaurant in Audubon Park, a Main Street neighborhood of Orlando.